top of page

 Jim, who grew up in the Methodist Episcopal Church, was not much of a dancer.
 That didn’t stop a crowd from gathering around the punch bowl to listen to his charming banter.
 Jim was a gregarious socializer.
 Despite being weathered at forty-six, he could still charm the ladies.
 Flora, his wife, discovered this as a young girl.
 Twelve years his junior, the pious young girl had defied her strict parents by running off to marry the twenty-eight-year-old cad of New Holland, Ohio—sometimes, much to her dismay.

-Although overindulgent with Aubrey, every time Jim watched him, whether it be a quick wink of a bright blue eye or the ease with which he carried his naturally muscular physique, Jim relived a small part of his youth.
+Jim relived a small part of his youth, each time he watched his overindulged son Aubrey.
+He saw it in a quick wink of Aubrey's bright blue eyes and the ease with which he carried his naturally muscular physique.
 Jim was reluctant to part with these memories.

 And just as much as he indulged Aubrey, Jim denied and confined Louis.
 Louie, as he was called, was equally handsome, but still a gangly twelve-year-old who was shy and unsure of himself.
 Jim was sure Louie would remain hidden to avoid going to the dance.
 Someday Louie would be a real looker with his mother’s tall litheness and smoke-blue eyes, but right now, he often resembled one of the sandhill cranes that angled their way along the river bank.++